Traffic Safety in Fairwood

 We do not currently have plans to construct a roundabout at this intersection.
 We maintain a prioritized list of intersections for installation of roundabouts or other improvements in comparison to other intersections throughout unincorporated King County.
 Currently, roundabouts are installed at select high crash locations, where we also consider other factors to determine their suitability.

-We are exploring other ways to calm traffic along the entire 140 Ave SE corridor, especially aggressive driving, and excessive speeding.
+We are exploring other ways to calm traffic along the entire 140th Avenue SE corridor, especially aggressive driving and excessive speeding.
+Details are provided in the 2024 Traffic Safety on 140th Avenue SE and SE Petrovitsky Road Study.

 How much does it cost to build a new roundabout?

-A roundabout costs between $5 million and $7 million dollars.
-The County must widen the entire intersection to build a roundabout.
+A roundabout cost between $5 million and $7 million dollars.
+The county usually must widen the entire intersection to build a roundabout.
 Roundabouts take up a lot more space than a typical intersection.
 In most cases, approximately 10 percent of the total project cost is used to purchase land on all four corners of the intersection.
 Buying real estate is costly and takes time.
 It can take up to five years to buy the real estate and build a roundabout.

 Why was a roundabout installed by the Shakey’s?

 National standards and state law require that traffic safety implementations be established based on an engineering study.
-The study considers many factors, but not limit to and includes on-site observations and measurements, past collisions, traffic volume and speed counts, and many other factors.
+The study considers many factors, including, but not limited to, on-site observations and measurements, past collisions, traffic volume and speed counts.

 Can two new stoplights be added between SE Petrovitsky Road and SE 192nd Street?